nedpals/formuler/README.md

 ### Wizard Form through the `section` prop

-You can create a wizard-like form experience through the `section` prop.
-This requires the schema you want to pick to be an `object` schema with `section` form type.
+You can extract or render only a section of your form's schema through the `section` prop.
+This is perfect when you are building multi-step or wizard-like forms.

 In this example, we have two sections: `personal_information` and `contact_information`.